 Control By the Alpha

-This is good since it enables coordinated action by tribes, nation-states and corporations by the leadership top people in the hierarchy.
+This is good since it enables coordinated action by tribes, nation-states, and corporations by the leadership of top people in the hierarchy.
 And if the alpha is competent, things get done.

 You can divide groups of individuals into special functions based on expertise or purpose.
 Some examples include as marketing, strategic planning, quality, human resources, engineering and so on.
 Functional specialists exert influence primarily through their use of expertise.